 The public-radio program “On the Media” covers the topic in a Dec.
 17, 2010 interview with Slate online magazine reporter Annie Lowery.
 Is dynamic pricing legal?
 Lowery says yes.
 She says online retailers might use your browsing history, your purchase history and even your browser type to figure out what to charge.

-Here’s Clickshare’s patent in this area.
+Here’s Clickshare’s patent in this area, which has now expired.
 The Center for the Digital Globe, at the Donald W. Reynolds Journalism Institute at the Missouri School of Journalism, is undertaking research on web content pricing in an environment where a content clearing house emerges.